-Hi and welcome to Amanda's Tibetan mastiff site about Doris, Dodger and our more recent addition, Lolha!
+Hi and welcome to Amanda's Tibetan mastiff site about Doris, Dodger, Lolha! and our newest addition, Legend .
 We live in Chislehurst, Kent in the UK.

-The website is intended to show off pictures of our 3 dogs and give information about the breed, particularly to potential TM owners who want to know more about what's involved and what they are like.
+The website is intended to show off pictures of our 4 Tibetan Mastiffs and give information about the breed, particularly to potential TM owners who want to know more about what's involved and what they are like.
 I have been to enough 'Discover dogs' to have an idea of the questions prospective owners have about the breed.

 It has been reported that Tibetan Mastiffs are one of the oldest of the large breeds and came from the Himalayan Plateau to guard the nomadic campsites rather than the monasteries as is sometimes reported.
-They are not considered so much a rare breed anymore, Litters are whelped in the UK annually, between December to February.
+They are not considered a rare breed anymore.
+Litters are whelped in the UK annually, between December to February.
 The bitches have one oestrus a year, around October/November.
-Very rarely do they have a second oestrus.
+Very rarely do they have a second oestrus although it has happened in the UK.
 They have a life expectancy of 9-12 years.

 TM's have beautiful temperaments and ARE addictive.
 You will rarely stop at one!
 They should not be regarded as guard dogs but as loyal and loving guardians and are impressive to watch with children who are educated to respect this breed.